Student Advisor Salary

 Common Career Paths for Student Advisor

-While Student Advisors do not often become Physician Assistants, the job pays $84K per year on average.
-Student Advisors most often move into positions as Software Engineers or Mechanical Engineers; those groups report median salaries that are $38K higher and $24K higher, respectively.
+Though some Student Advisors move into positions like Physician Assistant (where the average salary is $84K), this progression is not the norm.
+Student Advisors most often move into positions as Software Engineers or Mechanical Engineers; those groups report median salaries that are $37K higher and $23K higher, respectively.

 Popular Employer Salaries for Student Advisor